Fractal-Tess/blog/src/content/posts/monorepo-for-everything.md

 ## The Concerns

-Let me address the elephant in the room — or rather, let's hear from a skeptical duckveloper.
+Let me address the elephant in the room — or rather, let's hear from a skeptical duckveloper who's never worked with a monorepo before.

 :::duck
-This all sounds great in theory, but we already have multiple repositories set up.
-Can't we just migrate to a monorepo later when we have time?
+Wait, what even is a monorepo?
+I've always just had one repo per project.
+Why would I want everything in one place?
 :::

 :::unicorn{align="right"}
-Ah, the classic "we'll do it later" trap!
-Here's the thing: if your codebase has already sprawled across multiple repos, migrating becomes exponentially harder.
-It's not just moving files around—you're untangling years of dependency spaghetti, synchronizing build pipelines, and retraining entire teams.
-I've seen migration projects get quoted at 6 months and never get approved.
+A monorepo is simply a single repository that contains multiple projects or packages.
+Instead of having `my-app-frontend`, `my-app-backend`, and `my-app-shared` as separate repos, you'd have one repo with `apps/frontend`, `apps/backend`, and `packages/shared` folders.

-That's why starting with a monorepo from day one is so important.
-It's like trying to merge lanes in heavy traffic versus starting in the right lane from the beginning.
+The biggest win?
+When your frontend needs to use a function from the shared package, you just import it directly.
+No publishing to npm, no version management, no "which version of the shared package is the frontend using again?"
 :::

 :::duck